maxwolf621/AZ/az-104/Test/pictures.md

 ![alt text](image-542.png)

 ![alt text](image-543.png)

+Box 1: Add  an address space
+- One can add additional address space (`192.168.0.0/16`) to the VNet1, without having to delete existing (`10.2.0.0/16`).

+Box 2: Add subnet
+- Defined 'default' subnet from example (`10.2.0.0/24`) contains 254 IP addresses, with last IP being `10.2.0.254`.
+In order to assign `10.2.1.0/24` IP address to VM we need to create add new subnet.

 ## apply AZ CLI to move the DNS zone name to an Azure DNS zone in Subscription